 Tuesday, December 18, 2018

-Its Competition All the Way Down: On the Spontaneous Anthropology of Contemporary Capitalism
+It's Competition All the Way Down: On the Spontaneous Anthropology of Contemporary Capitalism

 As much as people love to cite that ubiquitous remark by Fredric Jameson about the end of the world and the end of capitalism.
 You know the oneThere is another, less discussed line, that covers the same terrain of ideological struggle and the limits of the imagination that I prefer.
 It is, “The market is in human nature’ is the proposition that cannot be allowed to stand unchallenged; in my opinion, it is the most crucial terrain of ideological struggle in our time.”